nelsonjchen/cowboystyle/templates/sidebar.md

 [Submit a Text Post](//reddit.com/r/{{subreddit}}/submit?selftext=true#selfpost)

-If this wasn't obvious, we are not officially affiliated with the university.
+If this wasn't obvious, this subreddit is not officially affiliated with the university.

 # Welcome!